ndidplatform/ndidplatform.github.io/example-onboarding-flow.md

 400  Error: Invalid endorsement type
 404  Error: Identity does not exist
 ```
-- After obtaining user consent, IDP can add the new namespace and identifier.
+- After obtaining user consent, IdP can add the new namespace and identifier.
 This scenario will fail if {namespace,identifier} does not exist at callback url [POST /identity/request/{identifier}] API.

 **POST /identity/request/ef6f4c9c-818b-42b8-8904-3d97c4c520f6**
 ```yaml